I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 It would be an incredible stretch to try to say that she's not a conservative.

-But if you want to focus on those two things, trying to say she's impure, that's that's what's doing now.
+But if you want to focus on those two things, trying to say she's impure, that's what's doing now.

-That's that's what's underway.
+That's what's underway.

 People on our side.